radiantdinosaurs/do-you-want-to-be-a-billionaire/README.md

 - [ ] Add in unit tests to client and server

+#### Features

+- [ ] Add in timeout when user selects answer and display green highlight for correct or red highlight for wrong

 #### Bugs

 - [ ] Fix bug where when game ends any modal will still be showing if it was open beforehand